The Most Common Myths About Leadership

 Leaders Are Designated from Birth or by Title

 “He or she is a born leader.”
 We hear that all the time.
 But what does that really mean?
 We are all capable of becoming powerful leaders by taking full responsibility for however we might contribute to any endeavor, whether our contribution comes from in front or from behind.

 A title does not make someone a leader.
 We have plenty of examples of people with fancy titles who are not able to connect, inspire, empower and develop others.

 Great Leaders Work Alone

-This is the “lone wolf” theory of leadership.
+It is the “lone wolf” theory of leadership.
 Keep yourself isolated and separate from “the pack.”
 Otherwise, you will be unable to retain the alpha position and lead effectively.

 Leaders Are Supposed to Have All the Answers

 In the past, we tended to characterize leaders as heroic, bright problem solvers who provide solutions to difficult problems in an instant.
-This is the antithesis of collaboration and inclusion and produces solutions that are often shallow or one-dimensional because they have not undergone rigorous, committed examination and debate.
+It is the antithesis of collaboration and inclusion and produces solutions that are often shallow or one-dimensional because they have not undergone rigorous, committed examination and debate.
 Curiosity and powerful questions are a critical part of effective leadership.

 Leadership Is About Results, Not People

 As the pace of modern day life has quickened, we have become increasingly action-oriented and results driven.
 It seems expedient to just dispense with all the “soft” stuff and drive hard for outcomes.
 Unfortunately, when we are disconnected from the beings of ourselves and others, this incessant doing leads to actions that are not grounded and leaves us feeling disconnected and desperate for meaning and belonging.